rust-lang/rust/doc/tutorial-ffi.md

 use std::ptr;
 use std::unstable::intrinsics;

-// a wrapper around the handle returned by the foreign code pub struct Unique<T> {
+// Define a wrapper around the handle returned by the foreign code.
+// Unique<T> has the same semantics as ~T pub struct Unique<T> {
-    priv ptr: *mut T
+    // It contains a single raw, mutable pointer to the object in question. priv ptr: *mut T
 }

+// Implement methods for creating and using the values in the box.
+// NB: For simplicity and correctness, we require that T has kind Send
+// (owned boxes relax this restriction, and can contain managed (GC) boxes).
+// This is because, as implemented, the garbage collector would not know
-impl<T: Send> Unique<T> {
+// about any shared boxes stored in the malloc'd region of memory. impl<T: Send> Unique<T> {
     pub fn new(value: T) -> Unique<T> {
         unsafe {
             let ptr = malloc(std::mem::size_of::<T>() as size_t) as *mut T;
             assert!(!ptr::is_null(ptr));
-            // `*ptr` is uninitialized, and `*ptr = value` would attempt to destroy it intrinsics::move_val_init(&mut *ptr, value);
+            // `*ptr` is uninitialized, and `*ptr = value` would attempt to destroy it
+            // move_val_init moves a value into this memory without
+            // attempting to drop the original value. intrinsics::move_val_init(&mut *ptr, value);
             Unique{ptr: ptr}
         }